ArisBar/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine learning
+  #- Machine learning
-  - Theory of deep learning
+  - Theories of deep learning
   - Representation learning
   - Out of distribution generalization
   - Applications in computer vision, NLP